 The Hudson River National Estuarine Research Reserve (HUDNERR) is a multi-component site totaling approximately 5,000 acres.
 Each component of the reserve is referenced by River Mile (RM) of the Hudson River in New York State proceeding north from the southern tip of Manhattan (RM 0).
 The reserve includes the following four component sites: Piermont Marsh, Rockland County (RM 24) (41o02'30"N 73o54'15"W), Iona Island, Rockland County (RM 45) (41o18'15"N 73o58'45"W), Tivoli Bays, Dutchess County (RM 98) (42o02'15"N 73o55'10"W), and Stockport Flats, Columbia County (RM 124) (42o02'30"N 73o46'00"W).
 The Reserve sites are managed at the Norrie Point Environmental Center, the headquarters for the Reserve, in Staatsburg NY, Dutchess County (41°49'53"N, 73°56'32"W).
 The four component sites include open water, tidal wetland, and adjacent upland buffer habitats and are representative of the diverse plant and animal communities that occupy the salinity gradient within the Hudson River Estuary.
 Development within the watersheds of the four component sites ranges from predominantly urban/suburban to forested/agricultural.

 The weather station (FS) is located at the Tivoli Bays component site in Annandale, NY (42°01'05.46"N 73°55'01.13"W).
 A 30-foot, aluminum tower is used to elevate some of the weather monitoring equipment.
 The tower is on the deck of an office building, on the west side, 9 feet (2.7m) off the ground.
 The wind anemometer, wind speed, and light sensors are located at the top of the tower, 39 feet (11.9m) off the ground.
 The datalogger and the barometric pressure sensor are enclosed within a fiberglass case attached to the tower, 12 feet (3.7m) off the ground.
 A heated rain gauge is next to the tower, attached to the building, 16 feet (4.9m) off the ground.
 The temperature/humidity sensor is next to the tower, attached to the deck handrail, 12 feet (3.7m) off the ground.
-GOES telemetry equipment includes a larger solar panel and battery, a larger enclosure to house the battery, a Campbell TX-312 transmitter, associated GPS for time synchronization and a Yagi antenna.
+GOES telemetry equipment includes a larger solar panel and battery, a larger enclosure to house the battery, a Campbell TX-321-G transmitter, associated GPS for time synchronization and a Yagi antenna.

 Although trees surround the area, the tree line begins approximately 60 feet (18.3m) from the tower in most directions.
 In past years the trees were at similar heights to the tower, but the sensors were not shaded at the location.
 However, in recent years the surrounding forest canopy height has increased possibly leading to a decline in the accuracy of wind data during leaf-in months (typically May to October).
 The tower is approximately 1.2 miles (1.9km) southeast of the Tivoli South Bay water quality monitoring station, 2.3 miles (3.7km) southeast of the Tivoli North Bay water quality monitoring station, and 0.2 miles (0.3km) northwest of the Saw Kill Creek water quality monitoring station.